 Please see the Program Catalog for more information.

-The mission of the Radiologic Technology program is to integrate Mansfield University’s liberal arts emphasis to develop competent entry level diagnostic radiographers.
+The mission of the Radiologic Technology program is to integrate Commonwealth University’s liberal arts emphasis to develop competent entry level diagnostic radiographers.
 As graduates, these radiographers will possess the expertise necessary to meet the needs of the communities they serve, while providing compassionate, patient-centered care.

 Goals and Student Learning Outcomes